hsluv/hsluv/README.md

 [Demo, documentation etc.](http://boronine.com/husl)

+# Versioning

+This repo contains the canonical implementation of HUSL, its source code being HUSL's informal specification.
+Following [semantic versioning](http://semver.org/), the major version must be incremented whenever the color math changes.
+These changes can be tested for with snapshot files.

 # Testing

 Run `npm install` and `npm test`.
 Try `cake snapshot` to generate a JSON file of the entire gamut to be used for debugging and regression tests.
 The format of the file is as follows: